-Access your home equity with flexible HELOC options, competitive rates, and personalized Texas mortgage guidance
+Access home equity with flexible HELOC options, competitive rates, and personalized guidance

-A Texas HELOC may be a strong fit if you want to:
+A Texas HELOC may be the right solution if you want to:

-Lone Star Financing helps Texas homeowners evaluate eligibility, compare options, and structure compliant HELOC solutions that align with long-term financial goals.
+Lone Star Financing helps Texas homeowners compare HELOC options, determine eligibility, and find the financing solution that best fits their long-term goals.

 Texas HELOC requirements differ from other states and must follow specific home equity laws.
 With sufficient equity and qualifying credit, many Texas homeowners may be eligible.